-Ben Holladay was born in Nicholas County, Kentucky on October 19, 1819, to William and Margaret “Peggy” Hughes Holladay.
-At an early age, he helped his father to lead wagon trains through the Cumberland Gap, learning the transportation business.
+Ben Holladay was born in Nicholas County, Kentucky, on October 19, 1819, to William and Margaret “Peggy” Hughes Holladay.
+He helped his father lead wagon trains through the Cumberland Gap, learning the transportation business at an early age.

-He left home in his late teens to travel to Santa Fe, New Mexico along the Santa Fe Trail.
-Afterward, he settled in Weston, Missouri, where he worked as a store clerk, gaining practical business experience not only in merchandise but also as a liquor salesman and tavern keeper.
+He left home in his late teens to travel to Santa Fe, New Mexico, along the Santa Fe Trail.
+Afterward, he settled in Weston, Missouri, where he worked as a store clerk, gaining practical business experience in merchandise and as a liquor salesman and tavern keeper.
 In 1838, he served as a courier during the Mormon War for the state militia.

 Holladay became seriously involved in the transportation business during the Mexican-American War in 1846 when he contracted with General Stephen Watts Kearny to supply wagons and provisions to the U.S. Army.
-After the war, he formed a partnership with Theodore W. Warner for transporting supplies to Salt Lake City, Utah, where they were sold to westbound emigrants.
+After the war, he partnered with Theodore W. Warner to transport supplies to Salt Lake City, Utah, where they were sold to westbound emigrants.

-He then began to improve and expand the trail with more stations, a fleet of new Concord stages and updating the numerous routes.
-By 1866, the Holladay Overland Mail and Express Company extended from Atchison, Kansas to Denver, Colorado to Salt Lake City, Utah.
+He then improved and expanded the trail with more stations, a fleet of new Concord stages, and updating the numerous routes.
+By 1866, the Holladay Overland Mail and Express Company extended from Atchison, Kansas to Denver, Colorado, to Salt Lake City, Utah.
 By this time, he was the sole owner of some 20,000 vehicles, employed more than 15,000 people, and passenger revenues often totaled $60,000 a month.
-The fare from Atchison, Kansas, to Salt Lake City, was $350 and in five years, the US Post Office paid him nearly two million dollars.
+The fare from Atchison, Kansas, to Salt Lake City, was $350, and in five years, the U.S. Post Office paid him nearly two million dollars.

-However, the shrewd Ben Holladay, well aware that the inevitable completion of the new Transcontinental Railroad would eliminate the need for stagecoach transportation, was fortunate to be able to sell the route, the equipment, and the contracts to Wells-Fargo.On November 1, 1866, he sold the company for $1.5 million cash, $300,000 worth of Wells, Fargo and Company stock, and numerous other perks.
+However, the shrewd Ben Holladay, well aware that the inevitable completion of the new Transcontinental Railroad would eliminate the need for stagecoach transportation, was fortunate to sell the route, the equipment, and the contracts to Wells-Fargo.On November 1, 1866, he sold the company for $1.5 million cash, $300,000 worth of Wells Fargo and Company stock, and numerous other perks.

-The overland mail continued on for another 2 1/2 years along the Overland Trail, until the Union Pacific and the Central Pacific railroads met at Promontory Point, Utah in 1869, eliminating the need for mail service via the stagecoach.
+The overland mail continued for another 2 1/2 years along the Overland Trail until the Union Pacific, and the Central Pacific railroads met at Promontory Point, Utah, in 1869, eliminating the need for mail service via the stagecoach.

 Holladay moved from San Francisco to Oregon in August 1868 to get involved in the railroad business.
 He soon organized the construction of a railroad along the Willamette River by purchasing the illegally incorporated Oregon Central Railroad of Salem.
 His goal was to build a rail line to California along the east side of the Willamette River.
-In order to do so, he spent about $55,000 in bribe money.
-The competition subsequently sold out to him in 1870 and after winning a federal subsidy, he built the Oregon and California Railroad as far south as Roseburg
+To do so, he spent about $55,000 in bribe money.
+The competition subsequently sold out to him in 1870, and after winning a federal subsidy, he built the Oregon and California Railroad as far south as Roseburg.

-During this time, he also built two large hotels, established Portland’s first horse car line to connect the ferry with downtown Portland, and operated the Oregon Steamship Company.
+He also built two large hotels, established Portland’s first horsecar line to connect the ferry with downtown Portland, and operated the Oregon Steamship Company.

-However, despite his hard work, and sometimes questionable ethics, Holladay lost most of his fortune in the stock market collapse in September 1873.
-By 1876, Holladay was behind on his payments and the railroad was taken over by his financiers.
+However, despite his hard work and sometimes questionable ethics, Holladay lost most of his fortune in the stock market collapse in September 1873.
+By 1876, Holladay was behind on his payments, and his financiers took over the railroad.

-He spent the last years of his life involved in a number of lawsuits related to his complex financial holdings and died in Portland on July 8, 1887, at the age of 68.
+He spent the last years of his life involved in several lawsuits related to his complex financial holdings and died in Portland on July 8, 1887, at 68.
 He was buried at Mount Calvary Cemetery.

-During his lifetime, he also dabbled in gold and silver mines, slaughterhouses, and a number of retail operations.
+He also dabbled in gold and silver mines, slaughterhouses, and several retail operations during his lifetime.
 He also maintained several mansions in New York, Washington, D.C., and Oregon by the time he was 50.